Deploy a migration landing zone in Azure

-- Architectural complexity: Architectural complexity doesn't require additional production subscriptions.
+- Architectural complexity: Architectural complexity doesn't require more production subscriptions.

 - Shared services: No existing shared services in Azure require this subscription to be treated like a spoke in a hub and spoke architecture.

 - Limited production scope: This landing zone could potentially host production workloads.
-It is not a suitable environment for sensitive data or mission-critical workloads.
+It's not a suitable environment for sensitive data or mission-critical workloads.

-If these assumptions align with your current adoption needs, then this blueprint might be a starting point for building your landing zone.
+If these assumptions align with your current adoption needs, then this blueprint might be a starting point to build your landing zone.

 The following decisions are represented in the landing zone blueprint.